kevidryon2/FISPEL/README.md

 # FISPEL
-A small Esolang i wrote that has a simple syntax and just 10 commands.
+A small Esolang i wrote that has a simple syntax and just 12 commands + 6 prefixes.

 ## How to run FISPEL?
 Just download the right release for your OS and use the terminal to run it.